canonical/tdx/README.md

 	export OFFICIAL_UBUNTU_IMAGE="https://cloud-images.ubuntu.com/noble/current/"
 	export CLOUD_IMG="noble-server-cloudimg-amd64.img"
 	```
-* By default, the TD image uses Ubuntu's generic kernel.
-	The Intel kernel can be selected by setting the environment variable `TDX_SETUP_INTEL_KERNEL` to `1`.
-	The used kernel type (`generic` or `intel`) will be reflected in the name of the resulting image so it is easy to distinguish.
+* The used kernel type (`generic` or `intel`) will be reflected in the name of the resulting image so it is easy to distinguish.

 ### 5.2 Convert a Regular VM Image into a TD Image